Sigaram Thodu: Plot

 Muralipandian is the only son of Chellapandian, a disabled policeman who is now working in the State Crime Records Bureau and expresses a desire to see his son as an Inspector.
-However, Murali is against becoming a policeman due to an incident which happened in his childhood; when Chellapa lost his leg during police duty, his wife fell down the stairs on hearing the news, leading to her death and left a crippled Chellapa to single-handedly looking after the young Murali.
-His ambition is to become a Bank manager, and he manages to get an interview for the same in a bank.
+However, Murali is against becoming a policeman due to an incident which happened in his childhood; when Chellapa lost his leg during police duty, his wife fell down the stairs on hearing the news, leading to her death and left a crippled Chellapa to single-handedly look after the young Murali.
+Murali's ambition is to become a bank manager, and he manages to get an interview for the same in a bank.

 While on a pilgrimage, Murali meets Ambujam, a young doctor who is travelling with her chaperone, who is her grandmother Aishwarya.
-Ambujam initially thinks ill of Murali due to unsavoury incidents which occur between them during the journey, but after she finds out about Murali's true character as he helps her Aishwarya recover from dehydration, she falls in love with him.
+Ambujam initially thinks ill of Murali due to unsavory incidents which occur between them during the journey, but after she finds out about Murali's true character as he helps Aishwarya recover from dehydration, she falls in love with him.
 She expresses a distaste for marrying policemen, which impresses Murali.

 Meanwhile, a spate of robberies occurs in Chennai where several bank accounts through ATM machines are stolen.
 The robberies are led by a bank employee Shiva, assisted by a martial arts instructor Lawrence.
 The duo manages to avoid being caught.
 Murali first encounters the duo robbing an ATM while returning from the pilgrimage and breaks Lawrence's arm in a combat.

 An injured Lawrence vows vengeance against Murali.
 Later, Murali receives a letter stating that he had been accepted at the Tamil Nadu Police Academy for police training.
 He reluctantly attends the training for Chellapa's sake and deliberately performs poorly during the training in the hope of getting expelled from the academy.
-Unfortunately, SP Nagaraj, who happens to be Ambujam's father and a former colleague of Chellapa, finds out about Murali's plan and makes a deal with him to avoid the matter reaching Chellapa's ears; If Murali performs badly during training, he will not be expelled from the academy.
-Instead, he will be made as an SI with the assurance that he can resign if he does not like the job after 30 days, after which he can marry Ambujam.
+Unfortunately, SP Nagaraj, who happens to be Ambujam's father and a former colleague of Chellapa, finds out about Murali's plan and makes a deal with him to avoid the matter reaching Chellapa's ears: if Murali performs badly during training, he will not be expelled from the academy; instead, he will be made as an SI with the assurance that he can resign if he does not like the job after 30 days, after which he can marry Ambujam.
 Murali accepts, but this strains his relationship with Ambujam.

 Shiva and Lawrence plan to steal money from ATMs using information from international credit cards.
 The robbery is a success, but the CCTV cameras in two different ATMs have exposed Shiva as one of the robbers due to his height.
-The duo are arrested by Murali, who is now a sub-inspector, but they manage to subdue the constables and escape later that night, while Murali is out on a date with Ambujam.
+The duo is arrested by Murali, who is now a sub-inspector, but they manage to subdue the constables and escape later that night, while Murali is out on a date with Ambujam.
 They encounter Chellapa, beat him up, and shoot him in his chest.
 Ambujam feels sorry about what happened to Chellapa and accepts Murali's decision to become a policeman.